The Hepworth Riverside Gallery Garden

 Tom Stuart-Smith said: “I am delighted to be selected for this ambitious new project for The Hepworth Wakefield.†Public commissions like these are scarce in the UK.
 I truly believe in the community and health benefits that gardens can bring and I am particularly excited by the socially transformative opportunities of this project.
 I am looking forward to working with the gallery to create a beautiful public space in this riverside setting that will be treasured by local residents and visitors alike.”†

-The gallery has launched a £2.27million fundraising campaign to deliver this ambitious project and is delighted to announce a £250,000 establishing gift from the Garfield Weston Foundation.
-To find out more about how you could support the project please contact LouisaWood@hepworthwakefield.org
+The gallery has launched a £2.2 million fundraising campaign to deliver this ambitious project and is delighted to announce a £250,000 establishing gift from the Garfield Weston Foundation.
+To find out more about how you could support the project please visit our fundraising page or contact LouisaWood@hepworthwakefield.org

 Tom Stuart-Smith’s design was chosen from a shortlist of four by a judging panel comprising David Liddiment (Chair); Simon Wallis, THW Director; Jane Marriott, THW Managing Director; Chris Blundell, RHS; Edwina Sassoon, The Friends of the Royal Academy of Arts; Anna Pavord, author and writer; Christopher Woodward, Director, The Garden Museum; Cllr Peter Box, Leader of Wakefield Council; Dr Evelyn Stern, David Chipperfield Architects; and Michael Ziff, The Hepworth Wakefield Trustee.
 The four shortlisted designs were exhibited in a public display at the gallery in autumn 2015.